 Two more ships depart from Ukraine: Turkey's defense ministry

-Two more ships left from Ukraine's Black Sea ports on Friday, Turkey's defense ministry said, bringing the total number of ships to depart the country under a UN-brokered deal to 14 and marking the first export of wheat.
+Two more ships left from Ukraine's Black Sea ports on Saturday, Turkey's defense ministry said, bringing the total number of ships to depart the country under a UN-brokered deal to 16.

-Belize-flagged Sormovsky left Ukraine's Chornomorsk port, carrying 3,050 tons of wheat to Turkey's northwestern Tekirdag province, it said.
+The Barbados-flagged Fulmar S left Ukraine's Chornomorsk port, carrying 12,000 tons of corn to Turkey's southern Iskenderun province, it said.
+The Marshall Island-flagged Thoe departed from the same port and headed to Turkey's Tekirdag, carrying 3,000 tons of sunflower seeds.

 For all the latest headlines follow our Google News channel online or via the app.